naipmoro/gramm/README.md

 We walk the tree by extending an Antlr4-provided empty base listener.
 At particular terminal nodes of the tree, tokens are gathered and sent to the global scope manager for processing.
 The most important processing occurs via the `proof` nodes and involves calls to the proof verifier.
+A bit more detail can be found [here][javadocs].

 ## Maven build